doubleCradle/doubleCradle/README.md

 ## 💡 My Approach

 I strive to understand what a person truly needs and aim to deliver solutions that closely align with their imagination.
 I believe that effective communication and empathy are key to creating impactful results.
-Like Deadpool, I might take unconventional paths to solve problems, but I always get the job done!
+Like Deadpool, I might take unconventional paths to solve problems, but I always get the job done!"Maximum Effort!"

 ## 🌱 Exploring New Ideas